BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-LAMMPS.md

 ```

 ## TL; DR One liner command
-For impatient folks, here is how to launch a parallel LAMMPS computation using the container image (previously dpwnloaded and stores in `$HOME/apptainer-images/lammps.sif`).
+For impatient folks, here is how to launch a parallel LAMMPS computation using the container image (previously downloaded and stored in `$HOME/apptainer-images/lammps.sif`).
 In the case where the current directory contains all  mandatory LAMMPS input files :
 ```
 apptainer exec $HOME/apptainer-images/lammps.sif mpirun -np <N> lmp_mpi -in <input.lammps>
 ```